JoryHogeveen/genesis-widget-column-classes/readme.txt

 Installation of this plugin works like any other plugin out there.
 Either:

-1. Upload the zip file to the '/wp-content/plugins/' directory
+1. Upload and unpack the zip file to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Or search for "Genesis Widget Column Classes" via your plugins menu.